Anne Yelverton

-Anne Yelverton (1628–1698) was Countess of Manchester and Countess of Halifax.
+Anne Yelverton, Countess of Manchester (1628–1698), later Countess of Halifax, was an English noblewoman.

 Biography

 Anne Yelverton was born in 1628.
 She was the daughter of Sir Christopher Yelverton, 1st Baronet, and Anne Twysden.
 She married Robert Montagu, 3rd Earl of Manchester, son of Edward Montagu, 2nd Earl of Manchester, and Lady Anne Rich, on 27 June 1655.
 They had five sons and four daughters: